Term vs. Permanent Life Insurance

 How much does the coverage cost?

-Since each type of permanent life insurance uses a different payment method, let’s focus on the most common, whole life.
+Permanent life insurance: Since each type of permanent life insurance uses a different payment method, let’s focus on the most common, whole life.
 With whole life coverage, your premiums are locked in at the time of purchase and are guaranteed not to go up.
-As a result, whole life coverage may start out more expensive than term, but in the long run it may prove to be a better value.
+As a result, whole life coverage may start out more expensive than term because it contains living benefits that term does not have , but in the long run it may prove to be a better value.

 How do I know which coverage is right for me?

 Choosing one type of coverage over another can be difficult—especially if this is your first time purchasing life insurance.
-Since everyone has a unique set of needs, we recommend working with a New York Life agent.
-That way, you can go over all the information together and make sure you come up with an educated decision.
+Knowing that everyone has a unique set of needs, we recommend working with a New York Life agent.
+That way, you can go over all the information together and help you make an educated decision.
 In the meantime, the following guide may prove helpful:

 Consider permanent life insurance if you: